CynthiaTuData/nyc-benches/README.md

 - The piece would benefit from more reporting on this subject for further journalistic inquiries.

 ## Contact
 I can be reached at xt2274@columbia.edu or on Twitter @CynthiaTu2.
-My inbox is open for any comments, suggestions, angry email telling me what I did wrong in this project...
+Inbox is open for comments and suggestions.
+Check out my portfolio [here](https://xinyitu.github.io/)!